GregTheMadMonk/tnl-noa/Documentation/Tutorials/ReductionAndScan/tutorial_ReductionAndScan.md

    1. Connect the reduction algorithm with given input arrays or vectors (or any other data structure).
    2. Perform operation you need to do with the input data.
    3. Perform another secondary operation simoultanously with the parallel reduction.
-2. `reduce` is operation we want to do after the data fetch.
+2. `reduction` is operation we want to do after the data fetch.
 Usually it is summation, multiplication, evaluation of minimum or maximum or some logical operation.

 Putting everything together gives the following example:

-\include SumExample.cpp
+\includelineno SumExample.cpp

 Since TNL vectors cannot be pass to CUDA kernels and so they cannot be captured by CUDA lambdas, we must first get vector view from the vector using a method `getConstView()`.

-Note tha we pass `0.0` as the last argument of the method `reduce< Device >`.
+Note tha we pass `0.0` as the last argument of the template function `reduce< Device >`.
 It is an *idempotent element* (see [Idempotence](https://cs.wikipedia.org/wiki/Idempotence)).
 It is an element which, for given operation, does not change the result.
 For addition, it is zero.
 The result looks as follows.

 \include SumExample.out